Overview

 FAQs About Monkeypox Answered by Your Doctors Online Team

 Mostly, the symptoms of monkeypox subside in a few weeks.
 However, in some people, complications can develop.
-Infants, children and people with underlying immune deficiencies lie in the high-risk group.
+Infants, children, and people with underlying immune deficiencies lie in the high-risk group.

 The disease is self-limiting in nature.
 Antivirals can help manage the symptoms in severe cases.
 Vaccines developed for smallpox have proven to be effective against monkeypox.

 As per CDC recommendations, people exposed to the virus should monitor themselves for three weeks after the exposure.
-You can go about your normal routine if you don’t develop any symptoms.
+You can go about your routine if you don’t develop any symptoms.

 If you have an active rash or other symptoms, stay in a room and report to the local health department.

-The virus is transmitted in the following ways:
+The virus transmits in the following ways:

 Direct contact with monkeypox rash, body fluids, and respiratory secretions from an infected person.

-Close contact, including sexual activity, hugging or kissing.
+Close contact, including sexual activity, hugging, or kissing.

 Touching contaminated surfaces such as unwashed objects, clothing, bedding, or towels used by someone with monkeypox.